 As this is one of the most confusing areas for most students, we are coming up with a new post on the type of majorities used while voting in the Indian Parliament as well as State Legislatures.

 Types of Majorities as per the Indian Constitution

-Cases where absolute majority is used: In the normal business of the Parliament or State Legislature absolute majority is not generally used.
-But this majority is used during general election, for the formation of government at Center and States.
+Cases, where the absolute majority is used: In the normal business of the Parliament or State Legislature absolute majority, is not generally used.
+But this majority is used during the general election, for the formation of government at the Center and States.

-Effective Majority of house means more than 50% of the effective strength of the house.
+Effective Majority of the house means more than 50% of the effective strength of the house.
 This implies that out of the total strength, we deduct the vacant seats.
-When Indian Constitution mentions “all the then members”, that refers to effective majority.
+When the Indian Constitution mentions “all the then members”, that refers to the effective majority.

 For example, in Rajya Sabha, out of the total strength of 245 members if there are 45 vacancies, then the effective strength of the house is 200.
 Then the effective majority is 50% of 200 plus 1, ie 101.

 - Removal of Vice-president in RS – Article 67(b).

 - Removal of Speaker and Deputy Speaker of Lok Sabha and State Legislative Assembly.